These 7 items or topics include the main problems in modern cosmology.

 The conclusion of item (3) nullifies the claimed mergers of black holes and neutron stars, because there are no gravitational waves being detected.

 Black holes and neutron stars do not exist; both violate principles of physics.

 LIGO did not confirm Einstein's prediction; Einstein was wrong about gravity having a velocity limit at c.
 Newton was right that gravity is immediate.

 Item (3) applies to cosmology PC, but not EU which knows the PC claims are wrong.

-Item (4) explains space-time (a 4-dimension coordinate system) and why it should not be used in cosmology.
+Item (4) explains relativity’s space-time and why it should not be used in cosmology.
 An observer's reference frame affected by gravity cannot be extended to the cosmological scale.
 There is no black hole, as others have noted for other reasons.

 Space-time does not tell matter or light how to move.

 Nonexistent black holes have persisted due to media stories, despite the lack of evidence.

 Others have also described problems with relativity but I have my own list based on my personal experience with coordinate systems during my career.